Allegheny-Computer-Science-101-F2019/cs101-F2019-practical4-starter/README.md

 ## Introduction

-This assignment requires a programmer to implement and test a Java program, called `BubbleSort`, that will produce four lines of output.
-More details about the source code for a similar program are provided in the discussion of array sorting in Section 3.1.2 of the textbook.
-Details about performing a shallow copy of an array are available in Section 3.6 of the textbook.
+This assignment requires a programmer to implement and test a Java program, called `CaesarCipher`, that will produce four lines of output when it performs both encryption and decryption.
 Please note that this assignment will also require you to read and extend another Java class that contains a test suite.
 The programmer is also responsible for learning how to run and extend a test suite written in the JUnit testing framework, as explained in Section 1.9.
-As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `BubbleSort.java` and `TestBubbleSort.java` files must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `CaesarCipher.java` and `TestCaesarCipher.java` files must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-The source code in the `BubbleSort.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader).
+The source code in the `CaesarCipher.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader).
-For instance, GatorGrader will check to ensure that `BubbleSort` has `println` statements that produce exactly four lines of output.
-GatorGrader will also check that your program performs the correct sorting of an array.
-Please note that you should not copy in a new implementation of `BubbleSort` and instead work to fix the provided solution.
+For instance, GatorGrader will check to ensure that `CaesarCipher` has `println` statements that produce exactly four lines of output, as would be the case for a correctly implemented versin of Code Fragment 3.8.
 More details about the GatorGrader checks are included later in this document and in the assignment sheet.

 ## Continuous Learning